topheman/parallax/README.md

-# Parallax.js
+# Parallax.js - *now with headtracking support*

 Simple, lightweight **Parallax Engine** that reacts to the orientation of a smart device.
 Where no gyroscope or motion detection hardware is available, the position of the cursor is used instead.

-Check out this **[demo][demo]** to see it in action!

 This version is a fork by [Christophe Rosset (@topheman)](https://github.com/topheman), from the original [Parallax.js by Matthew Wagerfield](https://github.com/wagerfield/parallax).
-It adds headtracking support to the original library - thanks to Audun Mathias Øygard for his [headtrackr.js](https://github.com/auduno/headtrackr) library.
+It adds **headtracking support** to the original library.
 See **[Headtracking Support](#headtracking-support)** section for more infos.

+Check out this **[demo](https://rawgithub.com/topheman/parallax/master/examples/simple.headtrackr.html)** to see it in action ! (better demo to come soon ...)

 ## Setup